tmacro/coredns-consulkv-plugin/README.md

 - `prefix`: Key prefix in Consul KV (default: `dns`)
 - `token`: Consul ACL token (optional)
 - `zones`: DNS zone to be handled by this plugin (can be specified multiple times)
-- `fallthrough`: If set, passes the request to the next plugin when no record is found (optional, default: false)

 ## Consul KV Structure